torch_geometric.data

 Generates and sets

-attributes to assign each node and edge to a continuously ascending and unique ID.
+n_idande_idattributes to assign each node and edge to a continuously ascending and unique ID.

 - is_coalesced() bool